 1. Clamp –

-Every plastic injection molding machine has two types of clamping units – 1) Hydraulic type, 2) the Toggle type.
+Every plastic injection molding machine has two types of clamping units – 1) the Hydraulic type, 2) the Toggle type.
 The clamping unit aims to hold pressure created inside the machine and resist the forces and tension.

 After the mold cools down, the mold is opened by the clamping motor, and the ejector system, which is attached to the rear half of the mold, activates and pushes the article out of the open cavity.